 Emerson Green Collective

 A great way for students to get involved in sustainability efforts happening on campus is to join a student organization.
 Emerson Green Collective (EGC) is Emerson’s main sustainability-focused student organization, founded in 2018 as a way for students to advocate for bees and animals.
-As it has grown, EGC now consists of four subgroups:
+A popular subgroup is Green Mag, EGC’s sustainability-focused magazine, publishes a magazine every semester on recycled paper.

 Overall, EGC creates volunteer opportunities, partners with other organizations on campus, educates each other on sustainability, and organizes activities to grow a sustainability-focused community of environmentalists on campus.
 To get involved, find EGC on EmConnect and follow them on Instagram at @emgreencollective.